SPalojoki/spalojoki-infrastructure/ansible/readme.md

               ansible_user: ansible_user
     ```

+2. Connect to the remote using SSH and create a new user `ansible_user` on the remote:

+    ```
+    sudo adduser ansible_user
+    ```

-2. Follow the steps in the section *Granting local-to-remote SSH access* to grant SSH access from local to remote.
+3. Follow the steps in the section *Granting local-to-remote SSH access* to grant SSH access from local to remote.

 ### Granting Local-to-Remote SSH Access

 Ansible uses SSH connections to run the commands defined in Playbooks.
 Therefore, your local system's public SSH key must be added to the authorized keys of the remote:

-1. List SSH keys on your local system and copy the desired public key to the clipboard:
+1. List SSH keys on your local system and copy the desired *public* key to the clipboard:

     ```
     cd ~/.ssh